veil-lang/veil/language-spec.md

 ---

-*This specification covers the complete syntax and semantics of the programming language as implemented in the provided parser.
-The language provides a modern, type-safe programming environment with comprehensive features for system programming, application development, and FFI integration.*
+*This specification covers the complete syntax and semantics of Veil.*